BalazsNyiro/sentence-seeker/README.md

  - sandbox: I try out ideas, refactors here - maybe works, maybe not.

 Merge order: sandbox -> dev -> master

+## Memory usage ##
+If you load the Encyclopaedia Britannica (~120 volume) and all other samples into your document dir, then the program uses about 1 Gigabyte memory.